Clayton D. Moss

-Clayton D. Moss (born 25 June 1980) is an Australian actor and writer, born in Sydney, Australia.
+Clayton D. Moss (born 25 June 1980) is an Australian actor and author, born in Sydney, Australia.

 Acting career

 Television

 Clayton's television credits include episodes of All Saints (2008), Underbelly (2009), and Rescue: Special Ops (2010).

 Film

-Clay made his feature film debut in 2011 with Dealing with Destiny alongside Luke Arnold and Emma Leonard.
+Moss made his feature film debut in 2011 with Dealing with Destiny alongside Luke Arnold.
 In a review for the film, Filmink magazine noted him as one of "Australia's emerging acting talent".

 Theater

-Clayton performed at Belvoir St. Downstairs Theater for the play MATE.
-He was also cast in Devil May Care's production of John Donnelly's Songs Of Grace And Redemption for The Sydney Fringe in 2010, receiving favorable reviews for his performance of the character Steve.
+Moss performed at Belvoir St. Downstairs Theatre for the play MATE.
+He was also cast in Devil May Care's production of John Donnelly's Songs of Grace and Redemption for The Sydney Fringe in 2010, receiving favorable reviews for his performance of the character Steve.
 He returned to the Sydney Fringe in 2016 to perform Sarah Kane's Crave to similar critical reception.